darrelfrancis/ionicons-sprite/README.md

 </svg>
 ```

-As this is plain html, you have the ability to style them with CSS.
-For that
-purpose you can use class names added to SVGs.
-Note that the icon will be
-enormous (100% wide) if you don't specify it's dimensions.
+You must set the desired size when displaying the icon, otherwise it will be enormous (100% wide).
+As this is just HTML, you can style it with CSS.
+I suggest you do this with two class names added to SVGs: one (e.g. "ion") for all the icons generically, and one (in this example, "ion-wand") for the specific icon.
+The generic class sets the size to be a reasonable size, and the stroke styling etc. The individual icon class can be used for particular icons that need to be a special size or color.

 ```css
 /* Example icon styling */